 A Tasmanian adventure of camaraderie

 Long names like Satchithananthan a/l Chelliah or Gunananthan a/l Nithyanantham have somehow stayed with me.
 I first met Satchi and Guna in Standard One (when we were seven years of age) at La Salle Primary School, Penang.
 We spent the first nine year of schooling together in the same class, from Mondays to Fridays and on weekends for extra-curricular activities.
-During school holidays, we went swimming, fishing, camping and hiking as well as played games together.
+During school holidays, we went swimming, fishing, camping and hiking as well as playing games together.
 We had no internet, no cell phones, no computers or video games.
 We only had friends!

 How quickly time flies and in a blink of an eye, we are at the half-century mark.
 Having an excuse to meet up was all that was needed for us to book our flight tickets and make a trip down under.